 You’ll walk the streets of our wonderful hill towns to discover beautiful piazzas faced with impressive churches; spectacular views that will fill your heart; and savor the extraordinary food and wine for which we are justifiably famous.
 And you’ll kick back and relax in a restored 17th-century palazzo in a perfect walled town.

 aWeekinUmbria‘s tour packages offer a spectacular way to discover Umbria.
 From the moment you are picked up at the airport you will be in the capable hands of the owner of Palazzo Fiumi-LaPlaca.
 In his second career as and innkeeper, Michael LaPlaca, a transplanted New Yorker who founded an advertising agency that specialized in museums and cultural institutions in the US, is more than happy to share his knowledge and expertise to help you explore this wonderful region that has so captivated his heart.
 While this tour emphasizes Umbria’s rich heritage of art, combined with sightseeing and our great food and wine, it will be an enjoyable introduction to all things Umbrian.

-Tour cost: $2600 per person, double occupancy in a private or shared apartment or B&B room.
+Tour cost: $2600 per person (4 people), double occupancy in a private or shared apartment or B&B room.
 (Depending on group size and room availability, there may be a $350 surcharge for single occupancy.)
+Depending on availability, two person tours are also accepted at a slightly higher cost and may include a morning or afternoon on your own in Perugia or Assisi.
 Airfare is not included.

 Our all-inclusive packages include:

 • Pick-up and drop off at Rome’s Fiumicino airport;

 • Day trip tours of our fabled hill and plain towns, including Perugia, Assisi;